novusnota/notes.sh/README.md

 note \
     blah blah \
     more blah blah \
-    the end. bye-bye!
+    the end. bye-bye\!
 # note (xD), that tabs are not required.
+# also keep in mind, that Bash handles args before they get into the script
+# and some characters like !@`#\ should be escaped, and some '" should match their pairs.
+#
+# to escape a character, append a backwards slash before it like so:
+# \!
 ```

-Either way command produces a file called DD.md (with the current month day name)
+Either way command creates a file called DD.md
-to the $NOTES\_DIRECTORY/YYYY/MM.
+in the $C\_NOTES\_DIR/YYYY/MM.
 If the file exists, notes.sh will append to it.

+Destination folder, filename and other things can be changed using a configuration file, see Customization below.

+## 🔧 Customization

+Set the variables of config.sh to your liking.

+For your ease of use, there is already an config.example.sh —
+just rename it to config.sh and you're good to go!

+#### Variables

+- C\_NOTES\_DIR (/path/to/notes/directory) — Top-level directory for all the notes

+- C\_NOTES\_EDITOR (nvim, nano, sublime, whatever) — Use an editor to change today's note file manually

+- C\_NOTES\_DELIMITER (\n---\n, for example) Delimiter between the separated notes inside today's note file

+- C\_NOTES\_Y\_SUBDIR (true/false) — Create a %Year% subfolder for the notes?

+- C\_NOTES\_M\_SUBDIR (true/false) — Create a %Month% subfolder for the notes?

+- C\_NOTES\_FORMAT (txt, md, whatever) — File extension (what goes after the . (dot) in the filenames)

+- C\_NOTES\_TEMPLATE (/path/to/file) — A template for the new notes

 ## 🍀 Acknowledgements